-Perched on the banks of the Borsgade strait, is the 17th-century Børsen Stock Exchange building of Copenhagen.
-To, say the least, Nasdaq Copenhagen is a rare renaissance ilk, enshrouded in a gothic style of architecture.
-On our way from the Scandic Copenhagen in Vesterbro, to Amalienborg Slotsplads, we stopped by this remarkable stock exchange for a quick photo stop.
-At first glimpse, Børsen is a uniformly accelerated structure cloaked in various hues of red and gold.
-However, the impression of its entwined spires betwixt copper plafond is what stayed in our hearts forever.
-As stunning as, we had imagined Børsen from the pictures, the real image turned out to be more sensational than our vivid imagination.
+Roosted on the bank of Borsgade strait, is the magnificent 17th-century Børsen Stock Exchange building of Copenhagen.
+To, say the least, Nasdaq Copenhagen is a rare renaissance ilk enshrouded, in gothic style architecture.
+I had stopped here, for a quick photo stop on my way from Vesterbro’s Scandic Copenhagen to Amalienborg Slotsplads.
+Cloaked in multiple shades of orangish gold, Børsen is an evenly expedited structure.
+I, in particular, love the impression of its entwined spires betwixt copper plafond.
+Børsen turned out to be more sensational, in person than my vivid imagination.